-Manufacturer/Model Command Notes Cisco 9000 In privileged mode: This command outputs the IFMIB show interface snmp-ifindex (decimal) and the ifln- dex (hex) values.
-You need the IFMIB
+Manufacturer/Model Command Notes Cisco 9000 In privileged mode: This command out- show interface snmp-ifindex puts the IFMIB (decimal) and the ifIn- dex (hex) values.
+You

 Manufacturer/Model Command Notes

+need the IFMIB

 (decimal) value

 later.
 This value is

 required to configure

 Monitor Traffic for

 the NEN.